Natalizumab (By injection)

 How to Use This Medicine

-- This medicine is injected slowly, and the needle will need to remain in place for about an hour.
-The medicine is usually given once every 4 weeks.
+- This medicine must be injected slowly, so the needle will have to remain in place for about an hour.

 Drugs and Foods to Avoid